Two Crossings of the Katy Railway

 between Fort Worth and

-would encounter stiff opposition from other railroads.
-Yoakum, a native Texan born near Mexia, had advanced from a track gang on the I&GN to become CEO of both the Chicago, Rock Island & Pacific (CRI&P) Railroad and the St. Louis & San Francisco ("Frisco") Railway.
-He was forming a Houston-based competitor to Southern Pacific along the Gulf Coast but needed a connecting route to his Frisco and Rock Island tracks in north Texas.
-Both were major Midwest railroads, but the freight they brought south into Texas was being handed over to competitors to reach export facilities in Houston and Galveston.
+Fort Worth to Dallas in 1903.
+To build to Houston, Yoakum needed the T&BV's charter which could be modified easily.
+Getting a new charter from the Legislature would encounter stiff opposition from other railroads.
 Yoakum had befriended Edwin Hawley, a well known railroad investor and the principal owner / financier of the C&S. Teaming with Hawley added financial heft to Yoakum's railroad play in Texas.
-Hawley was willing to buy the T&BV because it would eventually yield a C&S route to Houston and Galveston.
-The C&S already had Denver - Fort Worth service over Texas tracks owned by its Fort Worth-based subsidary, the Fort Worth & Denver City (FW&D.) The new T&BV line would close the gap from Fort Worth to Houston.
-At Yoakum's request, Hawley sold half interest in the T&BV to Rock Island.
-To extend the T&BV toward Houston and Dallas, Yoakum built across the H&TC tracks at Mexia (the eventual site of Tower 63) toward the community of Brewer, eleven miles distant.
+Hawley was willing to buy the T&BV because Yoakum's plan would eventually yield a C&S route from Denver to Houston and Galveston.
+The C&S already had Denver - Fort Worth service operated in Texas by its Fort Worth-based subsidiary, the Fort Worth & Denver City (FW&DC) Railway.
+[The 'C' was dropped in 1951, becoming simply the FW&D.] After Hawley acquired the T&BV, he sold a half-interest to Rock Island.
+To extend the T&BV toward Houston and Dallas, Yoakum first built across the H&TC tracks at Mexia toward the community of Brewer, eleven miles distant.
 Brewer (which Yoakum renamed Teague, his mother's maiden name) was at the midpoint of a Houston - Dallas route that Rock Island surveyors had mapped in 1903.
 It would host a major yard and maintenance shops for the T&BV.
-Northward construction from Teague stopped at Waxahachie where Yoakum obtained trackage rights on the Katy into Dallas.
-Southward into Houston, the T&BV connected with the Houston Belt & Terminal Railway, a property Yoakum had founded to build a union depot in Houston and to function as a switching railroad.
+Yoakum's northward construction from Teague stopped at Waxahachie where he obtained trackage rights on the Katy into Dallas.
+Southward into Houston, the T&BV connected with the Houston Belt & Terminal (HB&T) Railway, a property Yoakum had founded to build a union depot and to function as a switching railroad around Houston.
+The HB&T connected to the two GCL railroads that served Houston - the St. Louis, Brownsville & Mexico (south) and the Beaumont, Sour Lake and Western (east.)
 Right:

 The Houston Daily Post of